“Don’t do something about us, without us.”

 Check back here for information on how to connect with students around New England.

 Watch video of young people talking about what student-centered learning means to them:

 Youth Voice and Youth Leadership

-On August 7-9, 2017, the Nellie Mae Education Foundation will be hosting its annual Youth Leadership Institute.
+In the past few years, the Nellie Mae Education Foundation will be hosting its annual Youth Leadership Institute.
 This event brought together youth leaders, adult allies, educators, and community partners from across New England to promote student-centered learning approaches and develop knowledge and power for youth-led change.

 Check out these organizations to learn more about youth voice and youth leadership right away:

 Youth on Board

 Are you a part of another great youth voice or youth leadership organization?
 Or do you have resources to share?
 Let us know!